 - She defends her city-reimbursed out-of-town travel, which she says has helped her expand her knowledge of new and better approaches for running her office and handling other city issues.

-- Jones stands by her call for closing down the city's Workhouse, a medium-security complex that houses roughly 600 prisoners.
+- Jones stands by her call for closing down the city's Workhouse, a medium-security complex that houses about 600 prisoners.
 She says it's being used as a "debtor's prison'' for nonviolent arrestees who can't afford cash bail.

 - She is promising to replace St. Louis Police Chief Sam Dotson, saying "it's time'' for a new leader at the police department.
 Jones also reaffirmed her belief that it was more important to install social workers in the police department, as many other metropolitan forces have done, than to add additional officers.

-- Jones believes that the mayor can wield an indirect role in encouraging more improvements in public schools, so that more residents will feel comfortable sending their children to neighborhood instead of private, parochial or charter schools.
+- Jones believes that the mayor can wield an indirect role in encouraging more improvements in public schools, so that more residents will feel comfortable sending their children to neighborhood schools instead of private, parochial or charter schools.

 Follow Jason Rosenbaum on Twitter: @jrosenbaum